 Today I have great tips about care for cut tulips!
 The tulips in an Eary Spring Vignette lasted almost two weeks with some practical care!!!
 I love tulips and if you do too you are in good company.
-During the period in history called “tulip mania” around 1637 one single tulip bulb sold for 10 times the annual salary of a skilled craftsman.
-Wow!
-I can get a dozen cut tulips for under $8.00 at my local grocers!
-Today let’s enjoy keep these glorious cut tulips longer!
-I’ll show you how!
+So let’s keep them as long as possible!
+With just a few tips you can keep tulips pretty for longer than you think!!!

 Tulips can last a really long time when they are cared for properly and today I’m going to share my top tips to keeping tulips fresh so they last as long as possible.